 Recycling staff also attend events throughout the State to promote recycling and to educate community members and leaders about the importance of reducing the solid waste stream.
-Leveraging of resources and assistance with program development is provided through partnerships with other recycling organizations such as the Recycling Partnership, EPA Region 4, the Alabama Recycling Coalition (ARC) and the Southeast Recycling Development Council (SERDC).
-In FY2019, recycling staff was able to utilize outreach events to engage local communities and spread awareness of grant opportunities.
-In FY2020, due to the COVID-19 pandemic, recycling staff was only able to attend a few events in person, however, staff members adapted and hosted a virtual grant workshop to provide information to attendees in regard to grant writing.
+Leveraging of resources and assistance with program development is provided through partnerships with other recycling organizations such as The Recycling Partnership, EPA Region 4, the Alabama Recycling Coalition (ARC) and the Southeast Recycling Development Council (SERDC).
+After COVID-19 restrictions began to loosen in FY 2021, recycling staff were able to conduct more outreach events than the previous year, in order to engage local communities and spread awareness of grant opportunities.
+In FY 2022, with COVID-19 restrictions largely absent, recycling staff resumed conducting even more in person outreach in order to engage local communities about recycling, conduct school recycling challenges, and cultivate connections with local officials to promote grant opportunities.